stevenlriv/php-skit/README.md

 - [HB] Referal system for users

 - PHP REST API for json connections to backend like from react native
-- Create a MySQL.sql file
+- Update the MySQL.sql file